 Looking back though, it was all worth it so my wife could pursue her dream.

-I’ve always felt it was important to mark the achievement of a goal with a reward.
+I’ve always felt it was important to mark the achievement of a goal by finding a way to reward yourself.
 It doesn’t have to be extravagant but something within your budget to mark the occasion.
 For me, it serves as an exclamation point on the accomplishment, a line drawn in the sand that shouts, “We were there…but now we are over here…and it feels good!”

 Our promise to the kids for months was that when the license came we would get all fancied up in our best dress clothes and go to an upscale restaurant called the Sundial.
 This restaurant is positioned on the top floor of the Westin Hotel in downtown Atlanta.
 The walls are glass windows so you can see the skyline of Atlanta, the setting of the sun on the horizon and the bright lights of the city after dark.
 It’s called the Sundial because the restaurant floor moves in a circle, making one full rotation in an hour.